redox-os/ion/README.md

 ### Using Variables

-Variables may be called with ith **$** sigil, where the value that follows may be a local or global value.
+Variables may be called with the **$** sigil, where the value that follows may be a local or global value.
-They may also be optionally be defined using a braced syntax, which is useful in the event that you need the value integrated alongside other characters that do not terminate the variable parsing.
+They may also be optionally defined using a braced syntax, which is useful in the event that you need the value integrated alongside other characters that do not terminate the variable parsing.

 ```ion